genestack/user-tutorials/user-guide/source/guide/pipelines.rst

    were mapped;
 #.
 Mapped reads with partially mapped mate: total paired reads where
    only one mate in the pair was mapped;
 #.
-Mapped reads with “properly” mapped mate: total paired reads where
+Mapped reads with "properly" mapped mate: total paired reads where
    both mates were mapped with the expected orientation;
 #.
-Mapped reads with “improperly” mapped mate: total paired reads where
+Mapped reads with "improperly" mapped mate: total paired reads where
    one of the mates was mapped with an unexpected orientation.

 → what should we be on a lookout for here?